Galileoomega/CD4500-TouchScreen/README.md

 # CD4500-TouchScreen

 For input path navigation you can't use keyboard arrow or mouse.
-But CTRL + A is still available.
+But CTRL + A and CTRL + V are still available.

 Do not press enter or any other command in this input.